taitg/SquadBuilder/README.md

 Description
 ===========

 This application creates equally matched hockey squads from a collection of players.
-Each player is assumed to have an assigned rating for 3 skills: skating, shooting, and checking.
+Each player is assumed to have an assigned rating for 3 skills - skating, shooting, and checking - and it is assumed that skills cannot have a negative rating.
 Player data is read from JSON and the user is served via a webpage.

 Optimization Algorithm
 ======================